-24 Information on the status of the UNCITRAL Model Law is available at https://uncitral.un.org, under the section "Texts and status - Security Interests".
+24 Information on the status of the UNCITRAL Model Law is available on the UNCITRAL website, https://uncitral.un.org, under the section "Texts and status."
 The secretariat updates the relevant webpage whenever it is informed of changes in enactment of the Model Law.
-The secretariat also prepares yearly a document containing the Status of Conventions and Enactments of UNCITRAL Model Laws for consideration by the Commission.
-The document is available on the webpage "Working documents - Commission" under the corresponding Commission session.
+The secretariat also prepares yearly a document containing the Status of Conventions and Enactments of UNCITRAL